jonathanscholtes/azure-ai-foundry-agentic-workshop/README.md

 ### Event-Driven Data Ingestion
 Document processing is fully event-driven.
 When a PDF is uploaded to the designated storage container, an Azure Function is triggered to process the document end-to-end—from chunking to indexing—ensuring the search index remains up-to-date.

----

-This architecture not only supports RAG but also showcases the foundational patterns for building **Agentic AI** systems that are modular, event-driven, and extensible across enterprise-grade workloads using the **Azure AI Agents Service**.

 ## ♻️ **Clean-Up**